redpanda-data/connect/resources/docs/inputs/README.md

 is read as a separate message.
 If multipart is set to true each line is read as a message part, and an empty line indicates the end of a message.

-Alternatively, a custom delimiter can be set that is used instead of line breaks.
+If the delimiter field is left empty then line feed (\n) is used.

 ## `http_client`